an-ash-iith/Ritsumeikan_Summer_project/README.md

-Protype of the model created
+Prototype of the model created
 <html lang="en">

 <head>